bwks/netconnect/README.md

 # netconnect
 [![Build Status](https://travis-ci.org/bobthebutcher/netconnect.svg?branch=master)](https://travis-ci.org/bobthebutcher/netconnect)
 [![Coverage Status](https://coveralls.io/repos/github/bobthebutcher/netconnect/badge.svg?branch=master)](https://coveralls.io/github/bobthebutcher/netconnect?branch=master)
-Connect to devices via telnet and ssh
-Currently under development not ready for production

 ### Overview
-netconnect utilizes pexpect to control telnet or ssh sessions. netconnect has been designed with a focus on network device automation.
+Connect to devices via telnet and ssh netconnect utilizes pexpect to control telnet or ssh sessions. netconnect has been designed with a focus on network device automation.
 It is usefull for controlling terminal sessions where an API is not available